 Passengers in Airport CEO are versatile humans with personalities, needs, a background story and most importantly: A flight to catch.
 Passengers are deeply simulated and their decisions, behaviors and opinions about your airport are affected by a number of different factors.
 Passengers in Airport CEO, just as passengers in real life, have to wait in lines, check in, pass security and then entertain themselves until their flight is ready for boarding.
 Arriving passengers must find their way out to the baggage claim, get a hold of their bags and pass customs before getting on their transport.
 Whether they’ll be able to actually catch their flight is up to you: Passengers might have a hard time finding their way around the airport so you build an information desk, passengers might get irritated because of the long security queue and waiting time so you extend its capacity, passengers might complain about the lack of fun things to do in the gate area so you build a taxfree shop, exclusive brand boutiques and business lounges.

 Employees are those you rely on to keep your airport running.
-Just as passengers they are deeply simulated individuals who have minds of their own affected by a number of different factors.
+Just as passengers they are deeply simulated individuals who have minds of their own affected by several factors.
 Employees have a number of different roles and it is your job to make sure that your airport has the right and necessary work force.
 From airport staff, janitors, ramp workers and mechanics, security and air traffic control operators to administrators and executives.
 The more you expand your airport, its range of facilities and its passenger capacity the more versatile and skilled your employees have to be.
-When employees interact with passengers they’ll have to be skilled at managing people and also stress resistant in order to avoid processing errors and letting the wrong people through.
+When employees interact with passengers they’ll have to be skilled at managing people and stress resistant in order to avoid processing errors and letting the wrong people through.

 Facilities & Buildings